xiangp126/Let-Tmux/README.md

-- This project aims to deploy tmux latest on Linux server by 'onekey' stroke
+- This project aims to deploy tmux from source on Linux server by just one command
     - automatically generating dynamic env txt, need not set extra PATH
     - [crosslv](https://github.com/xiangp126/crosslv) may call this repo to install tmux if needed
 - Incremental install supported, safe to run consecutive times